hazrulaiman/hazrulaiman/README.md

 - 👋 Hi, I’m @hazrulaiman
 - 👀 I’m interested in both native and hybrid mobile application development.
-- 🌱 I’m currently learning Ionic, React Native and Angular
+- 🌱 I’m currently learning Ionic, React Native and Angular and aims to be a fullstack software development engineering
-- 💞️ //I’m looking to collaborate on ... ?push notification?
-- 📫 How to reach me hazrul133@gmail.com

 <!---
 hazrulaiman/hazrulaiman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.